Oregon Begins Reopening for Limited Outdoor Recreation

 The following information is current as of May 21.
 This information will be updated as needed, when possible.
 As this is a rapidly evolving situation, and new limits and closures may be necessary, this post provides links to official sources where you can view the most up-to-date information.
 You can also follow our Facebook page for the latest news and alerts.

 On May 7, Oregon began reopening some of its State Parks for limited day-use recreation.
 Additional parks began reopening in the following weeks.
 Visitor facilities at most parks—nature centers, playgrounds, picnic shelters and campgrounds—remain closed.
 Restrooms may also remain closed in many parks.
 Trails, where visitors can maintain physical distancing recommendations, are open for hiking.
 Camping at some parks will resume on June 9.
 For the latest info, visit the State Parks website and check their real-time status map of parks near you.

 Forest Service & BLM Lands

 Oregon’s Forest Service agencies will begin reopening some developed recreation sites on federal public lands (including wilderness areas) on May 22.
-Mount Hood National Forest is scheduled to reopen on May 29; the Columbia River Gorge reopening is still TBD.
+Mount Hood National Forest is scheduled to reopen on May 29; the Columbia River Gorge is reopening in stages; see below.
 Most of Oregon’s BLM (Bureau of Land Management) lands began reopening for limited use on May 18.